-- The student’s default catalog year is the year the student is admitted to COCC and the student may graduate under that default catalog year or either of the next two catalog years.
+- The student’s default catalog year is the year the student is admitted to the College, and the student may graduate under that default catalog year or either of the next two catalog years.

-- If the student has a break in enrollment for four consecutive terms, the student must reapply to COCC and the default catalog year will now be the year the student is readmitted.
+- If the student has a break in enrollment for four consecutive terms, the student must reapply to the College, and the default catalog year will now be the year the student is readmitted.

-- The student’s choice of catalog years is limited to two catalog years prior to the student’s year of graduation.
-If the student does not graduate within three catalog years of student’s admittance, the default catalog year will be updated yearly to the subsequent catalog year.
+- The student’s choice of catalog years is limited to two catalog years before the student’s year of graduation; if the student does not graduate within three catalog years of student’s admittance, the default catalog year will be updated yearly to the subsequent catalog year.

-- The student transfers back to COCC other college credit and meets degree requirements listed in the current college catalog or the previous two catalog years.
+- The student transfers back to the College other college credit and meets degree requirements listed in the current college catalog or the previous two catalog years.

 When a student’s completion of degree requirements coincides with the last term attended, the degree will be posted in that term.
 When the student uses transfer credit after an absence from the College, the degree will be posted in the term in which the degree evaluation is successfully completed and when it has been determined that all degree requirements have been met.

-Students applying for multiple or concurrent degrees must meet the degree requirements outlined above and as listed for each degree on the following pages.
-For each additional degree, students must complete at least 15 COCC credits that are different from those used for the other degree(s) and are applicable to the additional degree requested and must complete the Application for Degree no earlier than their final term.
+Students applying for multiple or concurrent degrees must meet the degree requirements outlined above and as listed for each degree.
+For each additional degree, students must: complete at least 15 credits at COCC that are different than those used for the other degree(s) are applicable to the additional degree requested; complete an application for degree no earlier than their final term.

 Graduation Honor Roll

-Honors will be listed on the transcripts of COCC graduates based on the following cumulative GPA from the end of the term prior to the student’s graduation:
+Honors will be listed on graduates' transcripts based on the following cumulative GPA from the end of the term before the student’s graduation:

 Graduates participating in commencement exercises will receive honor cords.
 Graduates with a 4.00 cumulative GPA will have an asterisk by their name in the annual commencement program.

-A commencement ceremony is held once each year in June, following the end of spring term.
-All students who have met requirements for an associate degree, two year certificate of completion, or a one-year certificate of completion are eligible to participate in commencement if they have earned or will earn that certificate or degree in the past fall, winter or spring, or the coming summer.
-(Only candidates for summer graduation who demonstrate a realistic plan to complete all requirements by the end of summer term are eligible).
-Students wishing to participate in the commencement ceremony must submit participation confirmation in their Bobcat Web Account when made available.
+A commencement ceremony is held once each year in June after Spring term ends.
+All students who have met requirements for an associate degree, two-year certificate of completion, one-year certificate of completion, or a career pathway certificate of completion are eligible to participate in commencement if they have earned or will earn that certificate or degree in the past Fall, Winter, or Spring terms or the coming Summer term; only candidates for summer graduation who demonstrate a realistic plan to complete all requirements by the end of Summer term are eligible.
+To participate in commencement, students must RSVP.

 International credentials will be evaluated using the following principles:

-- Coursework must be completed at a nationally recognized, university-level institution and must be at a level of achievement comparable to COCC’s A, B, C and D grades.
-Note that a “D” will not be accepted for the AAOT degree, foundational requirements and for some programs.
+- Coursework must be completed at a nationally recognized, university-level institution and must be at a level of achievement comparable to the College's A, B, C and D grades.
+Note that a D will not be accepted for the Associate of Arts Oregon Transfer, foundational requirements, and some programs.
 See individual program descriptions.
-The applicability of such transfer credit will be evaluated as is credit from U.S. institutions.
+The applicability of such transfer credit will be evaluated as is credit from United States institutions.

-- Association of International Educators (NAFSA) and American Association of College Registrars and Admissions Officers (AACRAO) guidelines will be used in evaluating the credentials.
+- Association of International Educators and American Association of College Registrars and Admissions Officers guidelines will be used in evaluating credentials.

-- The student will pay for costs associated with international transcript evaluations.
+- The student will pay costs associated with international transcript evaluations.

 It is the responsibility of each student with transcripts from foreign universities to have the transcript translated (if necessary) and evaluated for acceptance toward a COCC certificate or degree.
-The student must use a member of the National Association of Credential Evaluation Services (NACES).
-Details on foreign transcript evaluation are available at the COCC Admissions and Records office, Boyle Education Center.
-English taught outside the United States may not meet COCC’s English composition requirement.
-Degrees from foreign countries do not waive the general education or writing competency requirements.
+The student must use a member of the National Association of Credential Evaluation Services.
+Details on foreign transcript evaluation are available at the Admissions and Records office.
+English taught outside the United States may not meet the College's English composition requirement.
+Degrees from foreign countries do not waive general education or writing competency requirements.

 Midterm Grade Reports

-Midway through each term, instructors have the option to file grades of “D” and “F” or “NP” for those students whose performance indicates it, including those who are not regularly attending class.
+Midway through each term, instructors have the option to file grades of D, F, or NP for students (including those who are not regularly attending class) whose performance indicates it.
 It is entirely at the instructor’s discretion to submit or not submit a midterm grade report.
-If an instructor submits a midterm grade, the student will be sent an email at their college email address.
+If an instructor submits a midterm grade, an email is sent to the student's COCC email address.

 Students must take responsibility for withdrawing if they do not wish to continue in a class.